Feel the Beat

 After testing player input options for the web version, we decided to start players at the “F” and “J” keys of the home row, because of two factors:

-Motion was an essential aspect of core gameplay, communicating to players how accurately each drum beat was being played to the complexity of the rhythms presented to players.
+Motion communicated many aspects of core gameplay, including the tempo of the rhythm, how accurately each drum beat was being played, and the complexity of the rhythms presented to players.

 Pain Points